 Floorstanders or stand-mounters?

-When choosing a budget speaker, you’ll need to choose whether to go for floor standers or stand mounters.
+When choosing a budget speaker, you’ll need to decide whether to go for floor standers or stand mounters.

-Floorstanders are large speakers that sit directly on the floor.
-They typically have a larger driver (the part of the speaker that produces sound) and a larger cabinet, which allows them to produce more powerful, dynamic sound.
+Floorstanders are prominent speakers that sit directly on the floor.
+They typically have a more significant driver (the part of the speaker that produces sound) and a larger cabinet, which allows them to make a more powerful, dynamic sound.

 They are also typically more efficient than stand mounters, which means they can produce more sound with less power.
-Floorstanders are a good option for larger rooms or a more immersive, powerful listening experience.
+Floorstanders are an excellent option for larger rooms or a more immersive, powerful listening experience.

 Standmounters can be easier to position in the room as they take up less space, and they can also be more visually appealing than floor standers.